 Charity Brand Index

 Which are the country’s leading charities based on the public’s perceptions and awareness?
-Third Sector Research has partnered with Harris Interactive to address this question in the sixth – and biggest – annual Charity Brand Index.
+Third Sector Research has partnered with Harris Interactive to deliver its annual Charity Brand Index.

 The report is a comprehensive assessment of the nation's top 150 charity brands based on a survey of more nearly 5,000 members of the UK public.

 The Charity Brand Index 2020 provides charity comms teams with the hard data needed to measure your organisation’s effectiveness and track your performance year on year.
 It also enables you to compare your charity’s brand with others working in your cause area and beyond, with a total of 150 included for 2020.

 The Charity Brand Index is based on in-depth survey of nearly 5,000 UK adults carried out by Harris Interactive that assesses the brands of charities on a wide range of measures.
 These include: recognition, trust, willingness to donate, effectiveness of media coverage and advertising, attitudes towards the charity's cause and understanding of the charity's work.

 The comprehensive report provides individual written profiles of each of the 150 featured charities detailing the research findings.
 It also includes tables of all the results for easy reference and analysis of how this year's results compare to those from previous years.
 The report is provided electronically and all accompanying data will be sent to you by your account handler as Excel spreadsheets.